WarehouseProject-EECS373/zumo-controller/README.md

   Then, run this command: st-flash.exe write \\wsl$\Ubuntu\home\aashishhari\373\zumo-controller 0x08000000
   Note the path name is based on your wsl path, use explorer.exe . and copy paste from the top search bar.

+  Save these two commands using a text editor into a .bat file.
+Will need to run this every time we want to flash.

   ```